Water Wars: What to Do If Your ATV Hydro Locks

 The First Steps

-Start by turning off your engine and getting your boat out of the water or mud if possible.
+Start by turning off your engine and getting your vehicle out of the water or mud if possible.
 Hook it to a friend’s ATV or use a winch.

 There’s a good chance that the air filter box is filled with water, so you’ll need to take off the seat, open the filter box, and take the filter out of it.
 Then, open up the box’s drain plug and clean out any water or dirt.